PayFabric/APIs/Receivables/Sections/Objects/Invoice.md

 | TrackingNumber | String | Tracking number for shipping | 50 |

 ## InvoiceResponse
-This object is used when getting an invoice on the PayFabric Receivables website.
+This object is used when retrieving an invoice using the PayFabric Receivables Website APIs.

 | Attribute | Data Type | Definition | Max Length |
 | :----------- | :--------- | :--------- | :--------- |